olivhoenen/imas-data-dictionary/CONTRIBUTING.md

-While we will try to answer questions quickly and to address issues in a timely manner, it can may sometimes take longer than expected.
-A friendly ping in the discussion or the issue thread can help draw attention if you find that it was stalled.
+While we will try to answer questions quickly and to address issues in a timely manner, it can sometimes take longer than expected.
+A friendly ping in the discussion or the issue thread can help draw attention to it if you find that it is stalled.